-The eXtension Foundation “Issue Corps” is an accelerator for Cooperative Extension professionals to amplify their impact on local issues.
+The eXtension Foundation “Impact Collaborative” is an accelerator for Cooperative Extension professionals to amplify their impact on local issues.
 The Corps experience quickens the adoption of new research and innovative practices in local program design and delivery.

-In 2017, the eXtension Foundation with the Cooperative Extension System (CES) is planning to bring together 2000 CES professionals and their community partners into multi-themed Issue Corps experiences to develop and strengthen local impact in behavioral health, food systems, diversity & inclusion, and regionally-focused themes to be determined with partners.
-Our goal is to work with 15-35 Issue Corps members at each member institution in 2017.
+In 2017-2018, the eXtension Foundation with the Cooperative Extension System (CES) is planning to bring together nearly 2,000 CES professionals and their community partners into multi-themed Impact Collaborative experiences to develop and strengthen local impact in behavioral health, food systems, diversity & inclusion, and regionally-focused themes to be determined with partners.
+Our goal is to work with 15-35 Impact Collaborative members at each eXtension Foundation member institution in 201702018.

 Since early 2016 eXtension has successfully engaged hundreds of Cooperative Extension professionals in development of impactful projects addressing topics such as local food systems, climate, small business development, enhancing rural capacity, equine biosecurity, financial management, backyard poultry, women in agriculture and diversity and inclusion.
 These efforts were part of the eXtension Issue Corps program.
 In 2017, the eXtension Foundation rebranded the Issue Corps as the Impact Collaborative.

-- 93% believed the Issue Corps participation was a positive experience.
+- 93% believed the Impact Collaborative participation was a positive experience.

 - 86% gained awareness of, access to, or training in the use of new tools.

 - 83% were exposed to new or different ideas and/or viewpoints.